cocos/cocos-docs/en/editor/extension/first-panel.md

 ### View Panel

-After enabling and refreshing the plugin, you can find the menu items in the **Panel** menu as shown in the following figure.
+After enabling and refreshing the extension, you can find the menu items in the **Panel** menu as shown in the following figure.

 ![extension-first-panel-menu](./first/extension-first-panel-menu.png)